6063-sm11358/FinalProject/README.md

 <br>
 Figure 2.1: Initial Circuit Diagram of the Project </p>

-The above circuit diagram is the one that shows what all components I intend to use for implementing my project.
-This diagram **will** change when the whole project has been actualized, and I shall provide a new one with *all* components in either the Milestone 2 or Milestone 3 section.
+The above circuit diagram shows what all components I intend to use for implementing my project.
+This diagram ***will*** change once the whole project has been actualized, and I shall provide a new one with *all* components in either the Milestone 2 or Milestone 3 section.

 ▶️▶️ ***Potential Users:***